Knutsenjamie/text-analyzer/README.md

 wordCounter(text);
 Expected Output: 2

+Test: "It should return 0 for a string that is only spaces."
+Code: wordCounter("            ");
+Expected Output: 0

+Test: "It should not count numbers as words."
+Code: wordCounter("hi there 77 19");
+Expected Output: 2

 ## Setup/Installation Requirements
 _you can view this webpage by checking out the url:_
 <!-- https://github.com/Knutsenjamie/Friday-Project-2  change to correct repository later -->